-In all mainstream schools, a designated teacher who usually assumes the title of the special educational needs co-ordinator (SENCo) should be responsible for:
+In all mainstream schools, a designated teacher should be responsible for:

-- the day to day operation of the school's special educational needs policy; - responding to requests for advice from other teachers; - co-ordinating provision for pupils with special educational needs; - maintain the school's SEN register and oversee all the records on pupils with special educational needs; - maintain resources and a range of teaching materials to enable appropriate provision to be made; - working in partnership with parents of children with special educational needs; - establishing the SEN in-service training requirements of the staff, and contributing as appropriate to their training; and - liaising with external agencies.
+- The day to day operation of the school's special educational needs policy; - Responding to requests for advice from other teachers; - Co-ordinating provision for pupils with Special Educational Needs; - Maintain the school's SEN register and oversee all the records on pupils with special educational needs; - Maintains resources and a range of teaching materials to enable appropriate provision to be made. - Working in partnership with parents of children with special educational needs; - Establishing the SEN in-service training requirements of the staff, and contributing as appropriate to their training; and - Liaison with external agencies.